bluemind-net/bm-agent/README.md

 # Description
 bm-agent is an extensible client-server application.
-It provides the connection management between the server and multiple clients via a Websocket connection.
+It provides the connection management between the server and multiple clients via a Websocket connection. bm-agent uses this Websocket connection to multiplex all connections between client and server plugins.

 Plugins on both client and server side can be registered via Eclipse Extension Points.